dmbarbour/glas/docs/GlasApps.md

 Of these options, I somewhat favor allocation of generic resources by the application.

-### References vs. Cursors

-References access a resource through an intermediate identifier such as using `mem:42` to access a variable or memory cell.
-References are conventional and expressive, but also difficult to distinguish within a program, which is troublesome for memory management, rendering implicit relationships, etc..

-Cursors navigate an implicitly struc

-The advantage of doing so is that this is relatively conventional.
-A big disadvantage is that it becomes difficult to reason about memory management

-### IO Variables

-For consistent composition across internal and external systems, we can reserve a subset of variables for allocation by and interaction with the environment.
-For this role, I reserve variables identified by dicts containing `io` such as `io:42`.

-The environment could enforce invariants for how IO variables are used.
-For example, it could enforce that an output channel is write-only and binary-data-only.
-This might be enforced at the top-level transaction to avoid semantic observation of type errors.

-Without IO variables, it is feasible to use callback-style, i.e. an asynchronous effect receives a channel parameter representing where to put a result.
-However, it becomes difficult to

- results or to control a long-running task.
-However, this entangles layers and hinders maintenance of invariants.

- and it doesn't compose nicely.

-Second, we could provide interface resources to the external task when it is established, such as channels modeled using variables.

-First, we could 'attach' the task to application control variables.

-One option is that the application specifies some variables for use as channels or futures.
-This includes channels both *to* the task and *from* the task.

-This interface can be modeled as a `(send, recv)` channel pair.

 ## Common Effects APIs

 Glas models transactions as normal Glas programs.
 The try/then/else conditional behavior is an implicit hierarchical transaction.
 Failure is implicit abort.
 Interaction with the environment is supported by the eff operator, and is mostly based on variables.

-### Concurrency

-* **fork:Value** - response is unit or failure.
-This response is consistent for a given fork value within a transaction, but non-deterministic fair choice across transactions.

-The system can optimize stable forks into concurrent replication of the transaction to support task-based concurrency.
-Unstable fork represents a non-deterministic random choice.
-The set of observations on fork values within a transaction can serve as an implicit transaction identifier.

-### Timing

-* **await:TimeStamp** - Response is unit if time-of-commit is equal or greater than the awaited timestamp.
-Otherwise fails.

-The system estimates time-of-commit.
-It's best to estimate just a little high: if necessary, the system can delay commit to make the estimate true.
-Ideally, the system will use await times to guide real-time scheduling.

-*Note:* For the default timestamp, I propose use of Windows NT time - a number of 0.1 microsecond intervals since midnight Jan 1, 1601 UT.
-This is more precision than we need.

-### State

-* **var:(on:Var, op:Method)** - Response value or failure depends on method and state of the specified variable.

-An application has a memory consisting of set of mutable variables, which are identified by arbitrary values.
-Each variable contains a value or is undefined.
-By default, variables are undefined.

-In addition to a few general-purpose methods, there are several specialized methods to avoid conflicts for simple models of queues and counters.
-For example, multiple black-box writers may blindly increment a number or addend a list without conflict.

-General purpose methods for variables:

-* **get** - Response is value contained in defined variable.
-Fails if undefined.
-* **set:Value** - Update defined variable to contain Value.
-Response is unit.
-Fails if undefined.
-* **new:Value** - Update undefined variable to contain Value.
-Response is unit.
-Fails if defined.
-* **del** - Delete the variable's definition.
-Response is unit.
-Fails if undefined.

-Specialized methods for queues:

-* **deq:Count** - Removes first Count items from head of list variable.
-Response is the sublist it removes.
-Fails for non-list variables or if the list contains fewer than Count items.
-* **enq:\[List, Of, Vals\]** - Addends to tail of list variable.
-Response is unit, or fails for non-list variables.

-Specialized methods for counters:

-* **inc:Count** - Increase number variable by given value.
-Response is unit, or fails for non-number variables.
-* **dec:Count** - Decrease number variable by given value.
-Response is unit, or fails for non-number variables or if would reduce value below zero.

-### Channels

-For channels, we'll often want bounded buffer pushback and obvious termination.
-This can be modeled by a `(data, ready)` pair of variables, where 'data' is a queue, and 'ready' is a counter.

-A reader will dequeue from data and increment ready.
-A writer will enqueue on data and decrement ready.
-The initial number in 'ready' is essentially the maximum buffer size.
-For termination, the reader deletes 'data' to indicate it's done consuming, or the writer deletes 'ready' to indicate it's done producing.

-For bi-directional communication, channels can be paired as `(send, recv)`, for a total of four variables.
-For consistency, and to resist accident, single-direction channels should indicate their intended direction with a `send` or `recv` header, i.e. an output channel is fully represented by `send:(data:Var1, ready:Var2)`.
-Code to write to a channel then always selects a `send` header.

 ### Futures and Promises